PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/errors.md

 - A sample app and/or code snippets that we can use to reproduce the issue
 - Refresh the page.
 Does the error go away?
 - Open your application in a new tab.
 Does the error go away?

+## See also

+There are additional errors that can be thrown by MSAL.js.
+You can refer to the [full list of errors](../browser/errors.md) covered in MSAL Browser.